Skip to content

 Our approach

-We then designed the optimised compensation structure.
-The package was structured in three components: a base salary taxable under the Beckham regime (flat rate of 24% up to €600,000), a performance bonus linked to objectives structured to defer part of it to future tax years, and a stock options plan designed to take advantage of the more favourable tax treatment that the special regime affords to certain capital income.
+Once eligibility was confirmed, we designed the optimised compensation structure in parallel with the contract negotiation.
+The package was structured in three components.
+The first was a base salary taxable under the Beckham regime at the 24% flat rate applicable to income up to €600,000.
+The second was a performance bonus linked to measurable objectives, structured to defer a portion to future tax years in order to smooth the income profile and manage the interaction with the €600,000 threshold.
+The third component was a stock options plan designed to capture the more favourable capital income treatment that the special regime affords for certain equity instruments when exercised during the regime period.

 Results

-The special regime election was approved by the Spanish Tax Agency without additional requests.
-The executive’s overall effective tax rate fell from the 47% they would have paid under the general regime to the 24% flat rate applied under the impatriate regime, generating a tax saving of €180,000 per year on the total compensation package.
+The special regime election was approved by the Spanish Tax Agency without additional requests or information requirements.
+The executive’s overall effective tax rate fell from the 47% that would have applied under the general IRPF scale to the 24% flat rate of the impatriate regime — a reduction of 23 percentage points on the bulk of his compensation.

 Results